-In the Michaelmas Term pupils enjoy a Discovery Term.
+In the Michaelmas Term, pupils enjoy a Discovery Term.
 This will enable them to study exciting aspects of the different subjects in each of their timetabled lessons.
-The teachers have produced a curriculum which will not only prepare pupils for GCSE study but also really inspire and engage them.
+The teachers have produced a curriculum which will not only prepare pupils for GCSE study, but also really inspire and engage them.
 Pupils are also encouraged to complete their Duke of Edinburgh Bronze Award through CCF.

 From the start of the Lent Term of the Third Form, pupils begin most of their GCSE courses.
 This will enable classes to complete the course content well before the start of the Summer Term of Fifth Form and offers plenty of opportunity for consolidation, exam technique and revision.
-By starting some GCSE courses slightly early, pupils can gain a very good taste of the subjects on offer and this will help them to decide which to continue, alongside the core subjects, into the Fourth Form.
+By starting some GCSE courses slightly early, pupils can gain a very good taste of the subjects on offer, and this will help them to decide which to continue, alongside the core subjects, into the Fourth Form.
 You will see from the subjects listed in this booklet that they are not all taught as part of the Third Form curriculum.
-Where applicable, some subjects will be started in September 2023.
-In addition to the Core subjects of English Language, Mathematics, and one Science, all pupils will study a compulsory ICT course to ensure our pupils have excellent ICT skills to help them in School and in the future.
+Where applicable, some subjects will be started in September 2024.
+All pupils take the Core subjects of English Language, Mathematics and Science.
 Most pupils will study for nine GCSE subjects.
-Pupils who receive Learning Support within the curriculum work towards eight GCSEs, whilst those who choose CCF on a Wednesday afternoon will take an additional Level 2 (GCSE equivalent) leadership qualification.
+Pupils who receive Learning Support within the curriculum work towards eight GCSEs, whilst those who choose CCF on a Wednesday afternoon, as one of their options, will receive a Level 2 (GCSE equivalent) leadership qualification.
 Some of the GCSEs we offer are IGCSE qualifications and these have been chosen very deliberately by our Heads of Department because of the course content.
 They have exactly the same academic value as GCSEs.

 We pride ourselves on the bespoke nature of the curriculum we offer our pupils and you and your child will have the opportunity to talk to the Heads of Department about academic subjects at the end of the Michaelmas Term.
-Our option blocks enable our pupils to specialise, whilst also having a wide range of choice.
-We can accommodate those who would like to take three sciences, a single or double combined course just as easily as our linguists; those who want three humanities; our creative pupils and those who may need a very bespoke curriculum.
-This individualised approach allows us, as experts, to support each pupil, and have honest conversations about their strengths and weaknesses to enable them to make choices which will result in achievement and success.
+Our option blocks enable our pupils to specialize, whilst also having a wide range of choice.
+We can accommodate those who would like to take three sciences or double combined course just as easily as our linguists; those who want three humanities; our creative pupils and those who may need a very bespoke curriculum.
+This individualized approach allows us, as experts, to support each pupil, and have honest conversations about their strengths and weaknesses to enable them to make choices which will result in achievement and success.